b-ivey/project-01/resume.md

 	<h1>Yoko Hwang</h1>
 	<img src="yoko.jpg" alt="Yoko">

-   <h3>About Me</h3>
+   <h4>About Me</h4>
 <p>I am a hardworking student with a passion to design and always eager to learn something new.
-I was born and raised in Montevideo, Uruguay and currently studying in Madrid, Spain.</p>
+I was born and raised in Montevideo, Uruguay and currently studying in Madrid, Spain at IE University the Bachelor in Design.</p>

 <main>
 <h3>Education</h3>